My first code - found again

 elsereflecting the original jumps and conditional jumps.
 (A conditional jump happens if the current value is 0 or larger.)

 The original machines has variables, 10 of them.
 It does not have constants.
-So you tend to grudgingly sacrifice a precious variable for every number you want to use (or resort to tricks like “divide anything nonzero by itself to obtain 1”).
+So you tend to grudgingly sacrifice a precious variable for every constant you want to use (or resort to tricks like “divide anything nonzero by itself to obtain 1”).

 The program was not intended to calculate logarithms of numbers smaller than 1.